Skip to Content

 NB

-INDIVIDUAL PARTS: for rent and sale write to music@ricercareeditions.com
+INDIVIDUAL PARTS: for rent and sale, write to

 “When Andreas Fleck and Jonian Ilias Kadesha asked me to write a Violin Concerto and to consider the theme of luck, I had no doubt!
 The connection was immediate: the "Dea Fortuna," her counterpart in ancient Greece, the roots of Jonian Ilias Kadesha (Greek-Albanian), part of my own roots (Arbereshe, which is quite common in Sicily…), the history itself, popular cultures, rituals, etc. And some musical traces that come from the past.